Ammon Bundy

-Ammon Edward Bundy (born September 1, 1975) is an American anti-government militant and activist.
-A car fleet manager by profession, Bundy gained widespread attention by leading the 2016 occupation of the Malheur National Wildlife Refuge.
-He is the son of rancher Cliven Bundy, who was the central figure in the 2014 Bundy standoff regarding unpaid grazing fees on federally-owned public land.
+Ammon Edward Bundy (born September 1, 1975) is an American anti-government militant and activist who led the 2016 occupation of the Malheur National Wildlife Refuge in Oregon.
+He is the son of rancher Cliven Bundy, who was the central figure in the 2014 Bundy standoff in Nevada regarding unpaid grazing fees on federally-owned public land.

 In March 2020, Bundy created the far-right People's Rights network.
 During the COVID-19 pandemic, Bundy was arrested more than five times for protests and disruptions against COVID-19 mitigation efforts by the Idaho government.

-On June 19, 2021, Bundy announced his intent to run for governor of Idaho.
+Bundy ran for governor of Idaho in the 2022 election.
 After initially filing to run in the Republican primary, he decided instead to run as an independent in the general election.
-Bundy lost and placed third in the 2022 election.
+Bundy lost the election, but his share of the vote was the strongest performance by a non-major party candidate for Idaho governor since 1926.

 Personal life

 Ammon Bundy owns a truck repair company and was listed as a member of several Arizona companies.
-Prior to the Occupation of the Malheur National Wildlife Refuge, he had lost a home in a short sale and was behind on his property taxes.
+Prior to the occupation of the Malheur National Wildlife Refuge, he had lost a home in a short sale and was behind on his property taxes.